Bell not happy about being pulled in Jets’ scrimmage

 So, that’s what happened during the scrimmage.
 And, Bell wasn’t a fan.

-“It’s tough to stay loose when you do a bunch of standing around……& I’m used to GOINGGG,” Bell said.
+“It’s tough to stay loose when you do a bunch of standing around……& I’m used to GOINGGG,” Bell wrote in another post on Twitter.

 Bell has often said he likes getting lots of carries to get himself in a rhythm during games.
 But when a Twitter follower pointed out that this was only practice, the veteran running back countered that he needs the on-field action now.